hisroar/SearchEngine/README.md

 This is the code for my 2013 Science Fair Project.

+It was implemented in Python.

+search_engine.py: contains search engine backbone, all others inherit from this file search_engine_00.py: uses PageRank search_engine_01.py: uses WordRank and PageRank, which was the combination that worked the best search_engine_02.py: uses HITS search_engine_03.py: uses WordRank and HITS

 Beating Google: Development of the Web Page Ranking Algorithm WordRank in a Search Engine

 Abstract